 If we are ever to have fellowship with God, obedience is the only way.
 What we cannot offer, Yeshua offered.
 In His perfect personhood, He offered the perfect sacrifice of the perfect obedience.
 Obedience by believing in Yeshua is the only way!

 We have been and continue to be redeemed by His Blood.

 In my next post, we conclude our mini-series Yeshua: His Better Covenant by examining Messianic Jews 10:11-18 ~ The Evidence of Yeshua’s Finished Work.

-4 thoughts on “Yeshua: His Better Covenant ~ Part 7b”
+4 Replies to “Yeshua: His Better Covenant ~ Part 7b”

 Reblogged this on Talmidimblogging.

 LikeLiked by 1 person

 You’re very welcome Brother Donald 😎

 “We have been and continue to be redeemed by His Blood” There is no other way.
 Praise God for His mercy and grace..